By Mia McCormick, Environment Florida

 Join us in urging President Biden to release the strongest proposed seasonal regulations now.

 Mia McCormick is an advocate with Environment Florida, a policy and action group with one mission: to build a healthier, greener Sunshine State.
-Banner photo: A Rice’s whale prepares n the northeastern Gulf of Mexico (National Oceanic and Atmospheric Association, Public domain, via Wikimedia Commons).
+Banner photo: A Rice’s whale in the northeastern Gulf of Mexico (National Oceanic and Atmospheric Association, Public domain, via Wikimedia Commons).
 This piece was originally published at https://environmentamerica.org/florida/articles/florida-whales-need-our-help/.

 If you are interested in submitting an opinion piece to The Invading Sea, email Editor Nathan Crabbe at ncrabbe@fau.edu.
 Sign up for The Invading Sea newsletter by visiting here.